National Socialist League (United States)

-The National Socialist League (NSL) was a neo-Nazi organization of gay men in the United States that existed from 1974 until 1984.
+The National Socialist League (NSL) was an American neo-Nazi organization of gay men that existed from 1974 until 1984.
 It was originally founded by Jim Cherry, but was quickly taken over by Russell Veh, a neo-Nazi and transplant to Los Angeles, California, from Ohio.
 Veh financed the party using the profits from his printing business.
 He also financed the league with a film distribution unit that specialized in Nazi propaganda films, including Triumph of the Will.
-The National Socialist League had chapters in various parts of California, and implied in their mass mailing on July 4, 1978 that they had established an offshoot organization in Manhattan.
+The National Socialist League had chapters in various parts of California, and implied in their mass mailing on July 4, 1978, that they had established an offshoot organization in Manhattan.

 History

 The league was founded in 1974 by Jim Cherry and several other California-based neo-Nazis.
 Early reports suggest that there were as many as 400 members of the National Socialist League in San Francisco, and organized across city and state lines.

 The National Socialist League was unique in restricting its members to gay men.
 The group distributed membership applications declaring NSL's "determination to seek sexual, social, and political freedom" for Aryans.
 It argued that gay men had a role in maintaining the "white race" and that they were meant to be a military and cultural vanguard.
-They summarized this position in their 12 point credo.
+They summarized this position in their 12-point credo.

 The National Socialist League placed advertisements identifying themselves as the Gay Nazis that included their phone number in order to recruit new members during 1974 and 1975 in the classified ad section of the San Francisco gay newspaper the Bay Area Reporter.
 The NSL also advertised in the leather magazine Drummer, despite apprehension and personal dislike of Nazism by editor Jack Fritscher.
 The ad contained the slogan "Tomorrow Belongs to You!", an ironic reference to the song "Tomorrow Belongs to Me" in Cabaret, a 1972 film about the rise of Nazism in 1930s Germany, popular with gay men for its inclusion of LGBT characters.